 Read more about the future of cricket technology here:

-Technology has seamlessly come into cricket that involves the future of individual players, teams and the sport itself.
+Technology has seamlessly come into cricket that involves the future of individual players, teams, and the sport itself.
 It has become a tool to get the best out of the players.
 Fans all over the country can follow matches online.
 It has increased the fan base for domestic cricket.
 Instead of the fan chasing the information, it is the other way around now.
-Players’ registration has been revolutionised, with software that registers the technical details of each player.
+Players’ registration has been revolutionized, with software that registers the technical details of each player.
 To know more, click here:

 After months of lockdown across continents, to curb the spread of the novel coronavirus, sport is finally, and slowly, starting to make a comeback – starting with the German Bundesliga on 16 May.
 Even Italy and Spain have allowed their football leagues to let clubs start training.

 All the cricket fans are waiting eagerly for the comeback of Cricket.
 Everyone is trying to know what exactly will be the future of cricket.
-While cricket in India in the near future looks unlikely, the Indian cricket board can help other boards by travelling to the nations that are safe – like Australia.
+While cricket in India in the near future looks unlikely, the Indian cricket board can help other boards by traveling to the nations that are safe – like Australia.

 To know more, read the following article:

 According to recent reports, the England Cricket Board (ECB) is the first to take the charge.
-The BCCI, understandably, has made no move to get the ball rolling – considering the large number of cases in India – but the ECB is looking like they’ll be the first to get their players back on the field.
+The BCCI, understandably, has made no move to get the ball rolling – considering a large number of cases in India – but the ECB is looking like they’ll be the first to get their players back on the field.
 There will be regular temperature and COVID checks and the big pool of 30 will also allow the team to rotate players and avoid exhaustion during the six Tests they play.
 To know more, click here:

 We, at OpenGrowth, are continually looking for trending startups in the ecosystem.
 This was a blog on future of cricket technology and cricket post COVID-19.
 If you want to know any further information about the startup ecosystem or have any mind-boggling ideas, do refer to the other blogs at OpenGrowth.
 If you have any suggestions, do let us know in the comment section below.